nodejs/node-addon-api/doc/array_buffer.md

 static ArrayBuffer New(napi_env env, void* externalData, size_t byteLength);
 ```

-- `[in] env`: The environment in which to create the `ArrayBuffer` object.
+- `[in] env`: The environment in which to create the `ArrayBuffer` instance.
 - `[in] externalData`: The pointer to the external data to wrap.
 - `[in] byteLength`: The length of the `externalData`, in bytes.

-Returns a new `ArrayBuffer` object.
+Returns a new `ArrayBuffer` instance.

 ### New

-Wraps the provided external data into a new `ArrayBuffer` object.
+Wraps the provided external data into a new `ArrayBuffer` instance.

-The `ArrayBuffer` object does not assume ownership for the data and expects it
+The `ArrayBuffer` instance does not assume ownership for the data and expects it
-to be valid for the lifetime of the object.
-The data can only be freed once the
+to be valid for the lifetime of the instance.
+The data can only be freed once
-`finalizeCallback` is invoked to indicate that the `ArrayBuffer` has been
+the `finalizeCallback` is invoked to indicate that the `ArrayBuffer` has been
 released.

 ```cpp